-1.5.6 EQUIPMENT AND SOFTWARE SUPPLIED BY THE CONTRACTOR
+1.5.5 EQUIPMENT AND SOFTWARE SUPPLIED BY THE CONTRACTOR

 - a.
-Contractor shall supply the hardware and software if agreed upon with the government to perform the project in the agreed timeframe.
-This will include, but will not be limited to computers to collect and perform data entry and, if necessary, high speed scanners. - b.
+Contractor will supply the hardware and software to perform the project in the agreed timeframe.
+This will include, but will not be limited to, high speed scanners, and computers to collect data from the scanners. - b.
 Software will include programs and firmware for the contractor's computers and scanners, which must include quality control functionality.
 Adobe Acrobat can be supplied by the government for scanning purposes if this software is not already owned by the contractor or if an updated version is required.
-The government reserves the right to check all of the contractor's equipment used for this project for virus/malware at any time throughout the continuance of the project.
-Anti-virus software approved by the government must be operational in contractor's computers to ensure no malware is transmitted to government networks.

-- c.
-The contractor must monitor computer usage activities of contractor staff and prevent government data from being transmitted to any non-judiciary system or recorded on any non-judiciary portable device, which includes but is not limited to USB drives and/or internal/external drives or discs not authorized. - d.
+The government reserves the right to check all of the contractor's equipment used by the contractor for this project for virus/malware at any time throughout the continuance of the project.
+Anti-virus software approved by the government must be operational in contractor's computers to ensure no malware is transmitted to government networks. - c.
+The contractor shall monitor computer usage activities of contractor staff and prevent government data from being transmitted to any non-judiciary system or recorded on any non-judiciary portable device, which includes but is not limited to USB drives and/or internal/external drives. - d.
 The contractor must comply with information systems security requirements as determined by the government's Assistant Circuit Executive for Information Technology. - e.
-The contractor will provide protection for information and any information system that has been categorized in accordance with Federal Information Processing Standards Publication 199 as moderate impact. - f.
-Prior to the performance of tasks under this contract, the contractor must make available to the government the contractor's Information System Security Plan for protecting all data collected or maintained by the contractor on behalf of the government, including provisions for training, monitoring and testing, incident reporting (see "data breaches" below) and other physical and logical access and security controls and safeguards.
+The contractor shall provide protection for information and any information system that has been categorized in accordance with Federal Information Processing Standards Publication 199 as moderate impact. - f.
+Prior to the performance of tasks under this contract, the contractor shall make available to the government the contractor's Information System Security Plan for protecting all data collected or maintained by the contractor on behalf of the government, including provisions for training, monitoring and testing, incident reporting (see "data breaches" below) and other physical and logical access and security controls and safeguards.